 Connecting the Nutrition Financing Ecosystem

-Nutrition financing sits across multiple ministries and is influenced by a fragmented set of partners — SUN focal points, the World Bank's Global Financing Facility, UNICEF, WFP, FAO, agricultural development banks, and civil society advocates.
-Each is critical; none alone is sufficient.
+Nutrition financing sits across several ministries and a scattered set of partners: SUN focal points, the World Bank's Global Financing Facility, UNICEF, WFP, FAO, agricultural development banks and civil society.
+Each one matters, and none is enough on its own.

-PFPR connects these actors around the practical question of how nutrition money is budgeted, released and tracked across sectors.
-At the country level it convenes finance, health, agriculture and social protection counterparts around a shared reform agenda; across countries it enables South–South exchange among reformers facing the same multi-sectoral coordination challenges.
+PFPR brings these actors around one practical question: how nutrition money is budgeted, released and tracked across sectors.
+In each country it gets finance, health, agriculture and social protection counterparts working to a shared reform agenda.
+Across countries it connects reformers facing the same coordination problems so they can learn from each other.

 PFPR — Public Finance for Prosperity & Resilience